 - 1 cup of cooked bean water

 - If using fresh tomatoes, in a perfect world, blanch and peel them.
 Bring a pot of water to a boil.
-On the bottom of each tomato, score an X. Boil the tomatoes for one minute, drain and immediately immerse in a bowl of ice water.
-Peel and dice.
+On the bottom of each tomato, score an X. Boil the tomatoes for one minute, drain and immediately immerse them in a bowl of ice water.
+Peel and chop roughly.